 To this end, we are pleased to note that our overhead costs are 40% lower than the average independent school in the Southwest.
 This allows us to direct a larger percentage of our resources to our core instructional program, which helps us keeps our overall costs down significantly relative to peer schools.

 This enables us to keep our program as affordable as possible, as we aim to provide this incredible education to as many bright and motivated students as possible.

 Our accelerated academic program is aligned across subjects and builds upon itself over the years, with high standards and benchmarks established for each grade level and an integrated approach to technology.
 While our academic program is challenging, our teaching approach celebrates the joys of childhood with an eye on developmental stages and includes learning through play and experiences outside of the traditional classroom.

 The Keystone Tuition Assistance program enables us to enroll and re-enroll qualified students in kindergarten through twelfth grade whose families cannot pay full tuition costs.
-We are committed to providing financial assistance, consistent with our available resources, to families who qualify and whose child or children have been accepted through the admission process.
+We are committed to providing tuition assistance, consistent with our available resources, to families who qualify and whose child or children have been accepted through the admission process.
 We recognize that socio-economic diversity is an important ingredient in education and one of Keystone’s best traditions.

 The Tuition Assistance program of the school offers funds to qualified students using the following priority guidelines:

 All families who feel they may qualify are encouraged to apply for assistance.
 Tuition assistance decisions do not adversely affect a student’s opportunity for admission or re-enrollment.

 An appointed Tuition Assistance Committee determines a family’s need for financial assistance and makes recommendations to the Head of School.
-Upon approval from the Head of School, financial aid offers are sent to families.
+Upon approval from the Head of School, tuition assistance offers are sent to families.